timbertson/piep/index.rst

       $ piep 'len(p.split())'

    But that gets messy when we get into complicated pipelines (and makes for lots of brackets).
- - if the output of a pipeline is a tuple, it will be joined together and printed.
+ - if the output of a pipeline is a list or tuple, it will be joined together and printed.
 The default join string is " ", but this can be changed with ``--join``.
  - if the result of any linewise expression is a boolean or ``None``, it acts as a filter for that line (like ``grep``)

 File-mode expressions